4 Steps to Obtaining an SBA Loan

 How to Obtain an SBA Loan

-As Mary and I addressed her questions, I presented the idea of financing the acquisition through an SBA loan.
-From my perspective, I explained to Mary the 4-step process for obtaining an SBA loan.
+The best answer to these questions seemed to be financing the acquisition through an SBA loan.
+From here, I explained the 4-step process for obtaining an SBA loan.

 These steps are: